sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 - Hits: - = no spam hits (dash means no rules triggered at all — very clean)
 - 1276 ms = this Amavis check took 1.276 seconds
 - queued_as: 6B091202F8E4 = new queue ID after Amavis
-- The Message-ID is the stable identifier you can use to trace across all log lines: 506982069.7.1783322704734.JavaMail.zimbra@consultancy.accesswt.com
+- The Message-ID is the stable identifier we can use to trace across all log lines: 506982069.7.1783322704734.JavaMail.zimbra@consultancy.accesswt.com

 ***Lines 8–9 — SECOND Amavis pass (port 10032)***